-Plant and Disease Labeled Pesticides-by common chemical name Recommendation Ornamental Pear (Pyrus) Fire Blight ( Erwinia amylovora ) No chemical control needed for ornamental pear Cultural Control: Bradford pear ( Pyrus calleryana ) has resistance to fire blight, but cultivars vary in their level of resistance.
+Table 4.2 - Fungicide Use (cont.)
+Plant and Disease Labeled Pesticides-by common chemical name Recommendation Ornamental Pear (Pyrus) Fire Blight (Erwinia amylovora) No chemical control needed for ornamental pear Cultural Control: Bradford pear (Pyrus calleryana) has resistance to fire blight, but cultivars vary in their level of resistance.
 In years when weather is conducive to fire blight, some dieback may occur in Bradford pear.
 In general, the level of damage does not warrant chemical control.
 Prune out affected branches well below any signs of bark discoloration.
 Disinfest pruning tools between cuts by dipping in rubbing alcohol or a solution of 1 part bleach to 9 parts water.
 Destroy or bag and remove pruned branches from the site.
 Precautions/Remarks: Bradford pear is more prone to mechanical and cultural problems than it is to disease.
-Branches break easily in wind or ic storms.
-The species is also very sensitive to deep planting and poor drain age and responds to these conditions by turning black (both foliage and branches) throughout the tree.
+Branches break easily in wind or ice storms.
+The species is also very sensitive to deep planting and poor drainage and responds to these conditions by turning black (both foliage and branches) throughout the tree.
 These symptoms could be confused with fire blight, but fire blight generally affects only a few individual branches at a time on this species.
-Related Fact Sheets: http://pubs.ext.vt.edu/450/450-610/450-610.html Diplodia Tip Blight (Bord (Diplodia) per sulfate (Bord mixture) Calcium hydroxide + cop- per sulfate (Bordeaux mixture) Chlorothalonil Chemical Control: Apply Bordeaux mixture when new growth starts, as needles emerge from the sheath, and when needles are 2/3 mature length.
+Related Fact Sheets: Pine (Pinus) Diplodia Tip Blight (Diplodia) Calcium hydroxide + copper sulfate (Bordeaux mixture) Chlorothalonil Propiconazole Thiophanate methyl http://pubs.ext.vt.edu/450/450-610/450-610.html Chemical Control: Apply Bordeaux mixture when new growth starts, as needles emerge from the sheath, and when needles are 2/3 mature length.
 Freshly prepared Bordeaux mixture is more effective than commercial Bordeaux mixture.
-Propiconazole Thiophanate methyl Apply chlorothalonil at bud swell and repeat at 10- to 14-day intervals.
+Apply chlorothalonil at bud swell and repeat at 10- to 14-day intervals.
 Apply thiophanate methyl in spring when new growth emerges.
 Make a second application just before needles emerge from the sheath and a third application 7 days later.
-Thorough coverage with fungicides is necessary for optimal disease control Cultural Control: Clubbed shoot tips, which serve as a source of fun- gal inoculum, should be pruned back to healthy wood.
+Thorough coverage with fungicides is necessary for optimal disease control.
+Cultural Control: Clubbed shoot tips, which serve as a source of fungal inoculum, should be pruned back to healthy wood.
 Austrian and other 2-needled pines are especially susceptible to this disease.
-In some cases cankers form on branches and white resin accumulates on bark.
+In some cases, cankers form on branches and white resin accumulates on bark.
 Such branches should be pruned back to healthy wood.
 Take care to disinfest pruning tools frequently in rubbing alcohol or a solution of 1 part bleach to 9 parts water.
 Precautions/Remarks: On highly susceptible species, such as Austrian pine, the disease may kill the tree in the absence of early intervention.
 Note label instructions regarding rotation of certain fungicides with other products to prevent the development of fungicide resistance.
-Disorders of Eastern White Pine ( Pinus strobus ) No chemical controls Precautions/Remarks: Eastern white pine is a species that is particularly sensitive to a wide array of stresses.
+Dothistroma Needle Blight (Dothistroma) Fixed copper Bordeaux mixture Chemical Control: Begin protectant fungicide applications when new needles first emerge in spring and repeat 3 to 4 weeks later.
+Fungicide applications when needles drop later in the spring and summer will not be effective.
+Cultural Control: Remove fallen twigs and needles to reduce fungal inoculum for future infections.
+Precautions/Remarks: Refer to information on Bordeaux mixture above (under Pine, Diplodia Tip Blight).
+Follow copper product label precautions regarding copper phytotoxicity.
+Disorders of Eastern White Pine (Pinus strobus) No chemical controls Precautions/Remarks: Eastern white pine is a species that is particularly sensitive to a wide array of stresses.
 It is easily injured by insufficient or excess soil moisture and does not do well where soil profiles have been disturbed or where soil is compacted, e.g. around new building construction.
 White pine is also susceptible to certain herbicides, deicing salt and air pollutants.
 Most of these stresses result in overall yellowing, browning and/or stunting of the needles.
 Individual cases must be examined to be diagnosed.
-Needle Cast Diseases (various fungi) See Conifers section Chemical Control: Refer to information on control of needle cast disease in the Conifers section.
-Needle Rust ( Coleosporium ) No chemical control needed Precautions/Remarks : Although this disease may be unsightly on the needles, it rarely causes significant stress to trees and fungicide control is not warranted.